innovation-options/io-web/content/posts/calculate_option/index.md

 ---
 title: How to Calculate an Innovation Option
-Summary: The mathematics behind the innovation option formula.
+subtitle: The mathematics behind the innovation option formula.
 ---

 Innovation Options measure the return on investment (ROI) of pre-growth initiatives based on the option value they provide to the firm.
 They are an effective alternative to traditional, cash-flow based approaches such as Net Present Value which fail under conditions of high market uncertainty.